-The design of Neighbourhood Parks should, where feasible, protect and/or enhance the community's Natural Heritage System (through naturalized planting) and ecological functions (stormwater mitigation).
+A total of 11 Neighbourhood Parks have been identified, comprising 2 Town Squares, 4 Parkettes, 2 Local Parks and 3 Vest Pocket Parks.
+The design of these Neighbourhood Parks should, where feasible, protect and/ or enhance the community's Natural Heritage system (through naturalized planting) and ecological functions (stormwater mitigation).

-Through consultation with City of Brampton staff, a strategic approach to the programming of each individual Neighbourhood Park has been undertaken, the purpose of which is to ensure a balance of facilities are provided for all areas of the community.
-Figure 3.1.8a illustrates the proposed park distribution through Block Plan 51-1.
+Through consultation with City of Brampton staff, a strategic approach to the programming of each individual Neighbourhood Park shall be undertaken, the purpose of which is to ensure a balance of facilities are provided for all areas of the community.
+Figure 3.1.8a illustrates the proposed park distribution through Block Plan 51-2.

-The design criteria for the Neighbourhood Park blocks in this plan have been influenced by guidelines established in the City of Brampton's Development Design Guidelines Manual (section 2.1 - Parks), in addition to direction received from the City's Community Design, Parks Planning and Development Division with respect to park programming.
+The design criteria for the Neighbourhood Park blocks in this plan have been influenced by guidelines established in the City of Brampton's Development Design Guidelines Manual (section 2.1 - Parks), in addition to direction received from the City's Engineering and Development Services Division with respect to park programming.
 Refer to section 3.3.4 Neighbourhood Parks of this document for more detail concerning the conceptual facility layout for each park.

-Fig. 3.1.8a - Mount Pleasant Block Plan 51-1 with the proposed park distribution and existing City Park location
+Fig. 3.1.9a - Mount Pleasant Block Plan 51-2 with the proposed park distribution.

-3.1.9 Stormwater Management Ponds
+3.1.10 Stormwater Management Facilities

-Note: In addition to being a Structuring Element, Stormwater Management Ponds have been developed specific to Block Plan 51-1 and are described and illustrated in greater detail in the Landscape Guidelines Section 3.3.5 Stormwater Management Ponds.
+Note: In addition to being a Structuring Element, Stormwater Management Facilities have been developed specific to Block Plan 51-2 and are described and illustrated in greater detail in the Landscape Guidelines Section 3.3.6 Stormwater Management Facilities.

-In addition to their primary water quality and quantity control functions, stormwater management ponds will be designed to maintain the environmental and ecological integrity of the Natural Heritage System and to provide a net benefit to the environmental health of the community, to the extent practical.
-As well, they provide a secondary role by complementing the parks and open space system through the provision of extensions to the trail network.
-Generally, ponds within Block Plan 51-1 have been located in relation to existing natural drainage patterns of the site and, where appropriate, within the vicinity of existing natural heritage features.
+In addition to their primary water quality and quantity control functions, stormwater management facilities (ponds and channels) will be designed to maintain the environmental and ecological integrity of the Natural Heritage System and to provide a net benefit to the environmental health of the community, to the extent practical.
+As well, they provide a secondary role by complementing the parks and open space system through the provision of extensions to the trail network .
+Generally, ponds and channels within Block Plan 51-2 have been located in relation to existing natural drainage patterns of the site and, where appropriate, within the vicinity of existing natural heritage features.

-There are a total of 7 ponds proposed for the Block, all of which have been configured within an efficient area footprint that integrates all the necessary functions and standard landscape treatments.
-They are designed to appropriately fit within the context of a higher density, compact residential development
+There are a total of 9 ponds and 4 channels proposed for the Block, all of which have been configured within an efficient area footprint that integrates all the necessary functions and standard landscape treatments.
+They are designed to appropriately fit within the context of a higher density, compact residential development.

-In addition to relevant design criteria within Part V - Block Plan Design Guidelines / Section 2.5 Stormwater Management Facilities of the DDG, refer to Section 3.3.5 Stormwater Management Ponds of the CDG for landscape guidelines related to stormwater management pond treatment.
-As well, all proposed stormwater ponds reflected in this document are being evaluated in the context of the Mount Pleasant Environmental Implementation Report (EIR) and further modification to these pathway locations in the CDG may occur as a result of the review of the EIR.
+In addition to relevant design criteria within Part V - Block Plan Design Guidelines / Section 2.5 Stormwater Management Facilities of the DDG, refer to Section 3.3.6 Stormwater Management Facilities of the CDG for landscape guidelines related to stormwater management pond and channel treatment.
+As well, all proposed stormwater ponds and channels reflected in this document are being evaluated in the context of the Mount Pleasant Environmental Implementation Report (EIR) and further modification to the described locations in the CDG may occur as a result of the review of the EIR.